-Naltrexone is a drug that blocks the effects of opioids (opioid antagonist).
+Naltrexone is a medication that blocks the effects of opioids (opioid antagonist).
 Before starting naltrexone, people must be fully detoxified from opioids, or a severe withdrawal reaction can occur.
 Depending on the dose, naltrexone’s effects last from 24 to 72 hours.
-Thus, the drug can be taken once a day or as few as 3 times a week.
-Because this drug has no opioid effects, this drug is most useful for opioid users who are strongly motivated to remain free of opioids and who are not severely dependent on opioids.
+Thus, the medication can be taken once a day or as few as 3 times a week.
+Because this medication has no opioid effects, naltrexone is most useful for opioid users who are strongly motivated to remain free of opioids and who are not severely dependent on opioids.

 Regardless of which approach is used, ongoing counseling and support is essential.
 Support may include specially trained doctors, nurses, counselors, opioid maintenance programs, family members, friends, and other people with the same substance use disorder (support groups).

 The therapeutic community concept emerged nearly 25 years ago in response to the problems of heroin use.
 Samaritan Daytop Village and Phoenix House pioneered this nondrug approach.
 Opioid users live in a communal, residential center for an extended period of time.
 These programs help people build new lives through training, education, and redirection.
 The programs have helped many people, but initial dropout rates are high.

 Questions about precisely how well these programs have worked and how widely they should be applied remain unanswered.
 Because these programs require a lot of resources to run, many people may be unable to afford them.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.